-This section summarizes the general response actions, remedial technologies, and process options as well as the criteria and methodology used to develop the soil and groundwater remedial alternatives presented in this report.
-The areas requiring remediation were based on the risk-based evaluation (Section 4.3) and on comparison of soil and groundwater data to the PRGs (Section 4.6).
+This section summarizes the general response actions, remedial technologies, and process options as well as the criteria and methodology used to develop the landfill, soil hot spot and groundwater remedial alternatives presented in this report.
+These alternatives were also developed based on the remedial alternative objects and preliminary remediation goal evaluations discussed in Section 4.
 Based upon these evaluations, the landfill is the only area with exceedances requiring remediation; the Baseball Field and Shooting Range do not require remediation and are therefore not included in the remedial alternatives.
 A detailed discussion of the remedial alternative development process is provided in the Technical Memorandum for the Development and Screening of Remedial Alternatives (DSRA Tech Memo) dated March 2017 (Geosyntec, 2017b).

 Based upon the information discussed in the RIR, Groundwater MNA Report, BHHRA, and BERA, the Site presents many of the characteristics typical of municipal landfills – it poses a low-level threat and the volume and heterogeneity of waste make treatment impracticable.
 Another consideration in the identification of general response actions is that 35 acres of the landfill are located within a wilderness area as defined by the Wilderness Act within the GSNWR.
 The Site is also characterized by the presence of wetlands, FHAs, and habitat areas for endangered species (the bog turtle, Indiana bat, and blue-spotted salamander).
 The rural nature of this area also limits access to the Site; the existing road infrastructure, e.g. Britten Road and Green Village Road, is not designed to accommodate high volumes of heavy construction equipment.
 These factors were considered throughout the development of the remedial alternatives, in conjunction with other screening criteria.